IndexUNI: Database of University Articles

 Northern Iowan 117:39, p.02

-3/8/2021 With no Spring break, some UNI students are feeling the strain of a condensed semester and are wishing for "instructional break" days that the University of Iowa has offered this spring.
-Patrick Pease, UNI's Associate Provost for Academic Affairs, explains the lack of breaks by saying the three universities are part of the same system but set their academic calendars independently; photo.
+3/8/2021 Due to the pandemic, UNI's spring semester calendar was condensed and eliminated Spring break.
+Some students are feeling strained and wish for "instructional break" days that the University of Iowa offers.
+Patrick Pease, UNI's Associate Provost for Academic Affairs, explains the calendar and lack of breaks; photo.

 Northern Iowan 117:33, p.01